I need to repair a torn seam of a plastic window in my camper trailer. Should I use type A or B tape?

 Yes, you can use Type A on any fabric except PVC and Vinyl.
 Type B is only to be used on polyvinyl chloride (PVC) materials as PVC is a thermoplastic made of 57% chlorine (derived from industrial grade salt) and 43% carbon (derived from oil or gas via ethylene).
 It is the chlorine that gives PVC its excellent fire resistance.

-We have a jumping castle where the tag that holds the internal divider has broken and the divider has torn the stitching, including some material, from the main frame leaving a hole approximately 3"long x 1/4" wide.
+We have a jumping castle where the tag that holds the internal divider has broken and the divider has torn the stitching, including some material, from the main frame leaving a hole approximately 8cm long x 0.6cm wide.
 Would your product hold this together?

 I am trying to buy Tear Aid Underwater Kit.
 Are there any stockists in Melbourne?
 Or can I buy online?

-I want to become a Tear Aid Australia Agent.
+I want to become a Tear Aid Australia Distributor.
 How do I do that?

 I am hoping you can give me advice on which of your products I would need to purchase to repair my outdoor blinds.
 I am unable to find what they are actually made of other than its a 2x2 weave, they were purchased from Australian Outdoor living if that helps and are called the Bella Vista.

 Australian Outdoor Furniture’s specifications state that the open weave Bella Vista Outdoor blinds are PVC coated to minimise stains.
-If your blinds are like this image, then you could use the Type B Tear Aid.
+If your blinds are like the image, then you would use the Type B Tear Aid.

 I’m not sure if I need to purchase a patch or the strips.
 The tear is on canvas camper trailer and is diagonal and jagged, not a straight tear.
 Can Tear Aid be used to overlap on itself, therefore creating “a step like” repair?